Bargarh: Asta-Sambhu

 In the district of Bargarh, a large number of Siva temples were built during the Chauhan rule of the undivided Sambalpur.
 The most important among them were those of the Asta-Sambhu or 8 Siva Temples such as (1) Bimaleswar Temple at Huma (Sambalpur), (2) Kedarnath Temple at Ambabhona (Bargarh), (3) Baidyanath Temple at Deogaon (Bargarh), (4) Balunkeswar Temple at Gaisama (Bargarh), (5) Mandhata Baba Temple at Maneswar (Sambalpur), (6) Swapneswar Temple at Sorna (Bargarh), (7) Visweswar Temple at Soranda (Bargarh) and (8) Nilakantheswar Temple at Nilji (Bhatli).
 The Bimaleswar Temple at Huma on the Mahanadi was built by Maharaja Baliar Singh and the rest were built during the reign of Ajit Singh and his son Abhaya Singh.

 Dadhibaman Mandir: Dadhibamana Mandir is situated at Bhatli- one of the Blocks of Bargarh District.
-Dadhivaman is a form of Lord Jagannath and a parallel cart festival is organized accordingly.
-Bhatli is known as the Shreekhetra of Western Odisha.
+Dadhibaman is a form of Lord Jagannath and a parallel car festival is organized accordingly.
+Bhatli is known as the Shreekhetra of Western Odisha and second Shreekhetra of Odisha State.